Yellow or red. The colours no footballer wants to see a referee

 When it comes to yellow cards it is clear that longevity plays a major role in the placement on this list, as the top five are all clubs that have never been relegated since the formation of the Premier League in 1992, moreover, every team with over 1,000 bookings has spent at least 15 seasons in the league.

-Chelsea comes in at the top of the rankings as they have amassed 1,722 yellows, but strangely, the highest-ranked individual for bookings who played for Chelsea is John Terry, who is down in 25th place.
+Chelsea comes in at the top of the rankings as they have amassed 2,061 yellows, the highest-ranked individual for bookings who played for Chelsea is Moises Caicedo, who is on the 4th place.

 Rank |